 In general summer (June, July, August) is the best.
-Though with our Northern summer you can never be 100% sure about the weather but at least long days (so-called White Nights) will help you to extend your limited time in the city quite a lot.
-With average temperature ranging between 15C – 25C it’s comfortable for long walks and boat rides in the city.
+Though with our Northern summer you can never be 100% sure about the weather at least long days (so-called White Nights) will help you to extend your limited time in the city quite a lot.
+With an average temperature varying between 15°C – 25°C, it’s comfortable for long walks and boat rides in the city.

 September so-called Babye Leto (Indian Summer) the weather is often better than in August and the holiday season is over so it’s less crowded than in June or July.
 But the days are getting shorter you can almost forget about famous White nights.

-My favorite time in the city with its peak in the mid June (night from 21st to 22nd is the shortest night) when the city doesn’t sleep!
+My favorite time in the city with its peak in mid-June (night from 21st to 22nd is the shortest night) when the city doesn’t sleep!
 It feels like you can sleep 4 hours a day and it’s enough.
-The weather in June can vary from cold 15C to warm C22, rains are quite frequent.
-The only downside of White nights is too many tourists and multiple forums, exhibitions and events.
+The weather in June can vary from cold 15°C to warm 22°C, rains are quite frequent.
+The only downside of White nights is too many tourists and multiple forums, exhibitions, and events.
 If you do want to come in June make sure to book accommodation in advance.

-- Most places (hostels, shops, restaurants, cafes, metro etc.) accept Visa/Master cards.
+Most places (hostels, shops, restaurants, cafes, metro, etc.) accept Visa/Master cards.
 Note!
-On buses/trams/marshrutkas (commercial mini buses) you pay cash.
+On buses/trams/marshrutkas (commercial minibusses) you pay cash.

-- If you don’t speak Russian you’ll definitely survive here even if you get lost just try to ask for help younger people you have better chance they speak any English.
+If you don’t speak Russian you’ll definitely survive here even if you get lost try to ask for help from younger people you have a better chance they speak any English.

-- Google translate works quite good for English-Russian, Campbell used it a lot and could even hold a basic conversation.
+Google translate works quite well for English-Russian, Campbell used it a lot and could even hold a basic conversation.

-- The city is safe.
-In all my life I have never had any bad experience here.
+The city is quite safe.
+In all my life I have never had any bad experiences here.
 Normal precautions; watch for pickpockets, don’t walk alone at night on the outskirts (there is nothing to do there for you anyway), don’t leave your things unattended in public places.

-- It’s better to draw money in ATMs of big international banks (Raiffaisen, City bank etc.) there you can get up to RUB50 000/US$850.
+It’s better to draw money in ATMs of big international banks (Raiffeisen, City bank, etc.) where you can get up to RUB50 000/US$850.

 Set up your budget (per day, per person)*